DanielCiccC/DanielCiccC.github.io/FINM3405/notes/tutorial1.md

 **C) One could possibly use the ASX SPI200 index or ASX mini SPI 200 index futures, or even LEPOS over the individual ETF if one exists**

 ## Question 2
-**What are the diff erences between OTC markets and trading venues?
+**What are the differences between OTC markets and trading venues?
 What is a trading venue?
 What is a multilateral trading facility (MTF) and what are some examples?
 What is an alternative trading system (ATS) and what are some examples?
 How do they compare to traditional exchanges?
 What is a central counterparty clearing house (CCP) and what are some examples?**

 OTC markets (Have a read in textbook or solutions) (Not very important, will touch on more during sem).